Julien-Baiwir/Doodle/readme.md

-# DoodleMate
+# Didlydoo

-DoodleMate is your go-to web application for hassle-free event planning.
-Whether it's a casual get-together or a family reunion, DoodleMate simplifies the process of coordinating schedules and finding the perfect date for everyone involved.
-Dive into the world of seamless event management with DoodleMate!
+Didlydoo is your go-to web application for hassle-free event planning.
+Whether it's a casual get-together or a family reunion, Didlydoo simplifies the process of coordinating schedules and finding the perfect date for everyone involved.
+Dive into the world of seamless event management with Didlydoo!

 ![DoodleMate Header](assets/images/readme/header.PNG)